• Skip to primary navigation

 There I met a young man, who asked me to marry him only five months later. 🙂

 He had grown up Mennonite, and his dad had only recently gotten saved.
-They left the Mennonites and were attending a nondenominational church that consisted of ex-Mennonites who were still Mennonite in culture.
+They left the Mennonites and were attending a nondenominational church that consisted of ex-Mennonites who were still Mennonites in culture.
 The women still wore head coverings, etc. But they were what you might call Mennonite Pentecostals.

 After we got married, I moved to Missouri where my husband was from, and we attended his church.
 I loved it.
 It was perfect!